content-left-bg.png

 Vehicles

-Hitching of trailers to tractors must be performed in accordance with the safe design and operation of tractors – Code of Practice 2005 (PDF, 524KB).
+Hitching of trailers to tractors must be performed in accordance with the rural plant code of practice 2024 (PDF, 1.7MB).

 Safe access to and from the work area when towing a trailer is required, considering the flow of other vehicles, hazards, structures and domestic premises.